 Success of Manchester City is success for UAE

 I once read somewhere that a fascination with football is the narcotic of an East Londoner waiting eagerly to escape into a daydream.
 Feeling euphoric, he longs for a moment to be part of a bigger whole.
 But, to what extent is celebrating the success of a team becomes a narcotic for us?
-It can [?]
-The post Success of Manchester City = Success For UAE appeared first on Footynions.
+It can […] The post

 I once read somewhere that a fascination with football is the narcotic of an East Londoner waiting eagerly to escape into a daydream.
 Feeling euphoric, he longs for a moment to be part of a bigger whole.
 But, to what extent is celebrating the success of a team becomes a narcotic for us?